egrosdou01/personal-blog/blog/2024-10-05-sveltos-day2-operations/sveltos-cilium-tetragon-day2-operations.md

 In a few minutes ⏳, with minimal configuration effort and following the GitOps approach, we deployed Cilium as our CNI, Cilium Tetragon for observability alongside polling and displaying of critical tracing results to the management cluster painlessly! 🎉

-In the next couple of blog posts, we will touch more topics around Day 2 operations.
+In the next blog posts, we will touch on topics around Day-2 operations.

 ## Resources